New College of Interdisciplinary Arts and Sciences policies

 Satisfactory academic progress

 All graduate students are expected to make systematic progress toward completion of their graduate program.
-This progress includes satisfying the conditions outlined in the documents listed below, and achieving the benchmarks and requirements set by the individual graduate programs as well as the Graduate College.
-Graduate students should review the New College Satisfactory Academic Progress Policy (PDF) and the ASU Graduate College Policy Manual.
+This progress includes satisfying the conditions outlined in the policies listed below and achieving the benchmarks and requirements set by the individual graduate programs as well as the Graduate College.
+Graduate students should review the New College Satisfactory Academic Progress Policy and the ASU Graduate College Policy Manual.

 Academic (grade) grievance policy